Constitution of North Korea: Socialist Constitution

 North Korea began drafting the present Socialist Constitution as there was a need to set into law the expanding socialist policies and the political, economic and social changes in the country, which are no longer being reflected in the 1948 constitution.

 The need for a new constitution had been discussed since the mid-1960s.
 In the 1970s, the creation of a new constitution was made into an urgent matter.

-On 23 October 1972, a committee to draft the Socialist Constitution was organized during the 5th plenary meeting of the 5th Central Committee of the Workers' Party of Korea.
-Kim Il-sung said in a report during the meeting that there was a need to codify the "socialist revolution and construction" and their achievements in the constitution.
+On 23 October 1972, a committee to draft the Socialist Constitution was organized during the 5th plenary meeting of the 5th convocation of the Central Committee of the Workers' Party of Korea.
+Kim Il Sung said in a report during the meeting that there was a need to codify the "socialist revolution and construction" and their achievements in the constitution.

+The Socialist Constitution of the Democratic People's Republic of Korea was adopted at the 1st session of the 5th Supreme People's Assembly on 27 December 1972, the same date that South Korea enacted the Yushin Constitution, a similarly autocratic document providing legal endorsement for a pre-existing dictatorship.

-The Socialist Constitution of the Democratic People's Republic of Korea has been amended eight times in 1992, 1998, 2009, 2010, 2012, 2013, 2016 and 2019.
+The Socialist Constitution of the Democratic People's Republic of Korea has been amended eleven times: in 1992, 1998, 2009, 2010, 2012, 2013, 2016, April 2019, August 2019, 2023 and 2024.